ibm-wsc/aiops-z/docs/access.md

 ## OpenShift, Instana, Turbonomic, and CP4AIOps credentials:

 Usernames and passwords are the same for all of the platforms used in this tutorial.

+!!!
+Note "second username for the Turbonomic lab"

+    The Turbonomic lab uses two userids- the *usernn* listed below, plus a second userid *usernn-actions*, where 'nn' is your student number.
+The password for this second userid is the same as that used for *usernn*.
+The Turbonomic lab instructions will tell you when to use each of these two userids.

 | Environment ID | NN | Username | Password |
 |-----|----|--------------------|--------------------|